SomeRanDev/reflaxe.CPP/README.md

 ## Pointer

-This refers the raw "pointers" used in C++ (`MyType*`).
-Pointers are unsafe, but are an important part of C++ code.
-Use `Ptr<T>` to make any type a pointer.
-Please note classes cannot be constructed while using the "pointer" memory management, and instead must come from external functions or reference values.
+This refers to C++'s raw "pointers" (for example: `MyType*`).
+While pointers may be unsafe, they are an important part of C++ code.
+The `Ptr<T>` type can be used to work with pointer types.
+Please note classes cannot be constructed while using the "pointer" memory management.
+Instead, they must reference values or come from external C++ functions.
 ```haxe
 // ValueClass obj = ValueClass();
 // ValueClass* ptr = &obj;